MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1709.md

 The following fields are available:

-- **KvaShadow**  Microcode info of the processor.
+- **KvaShadow**  This is the micro code information of the processor.
 - **MMSettingOverride**  Microcode setting of the processor.
 - **MMSettingOverrideMask**  Microcode setting override of the processor.
 - **ProcessorArchitecture**  Retrieves the processor architecture of the installed operating system.
-The complete list of values can be found in DimProcessorArchitecture.
-- **ProcessorClockSpeed**  Retrieves the clock speed of the processor in MHz.
+- **ProcessorClockSpeed**  Clock speed of the processor in MHz.
-- **ProcessorCores**  Retrieves the number of cores in the processor.
+- **ProcessorCores**  Number of logical cores in the processor.
-- **ProcessorIdentifier**  The processor identifier of a manufacturer.
+- **ProcessorIdentifier**  Processor Identifier of a manufacturer.
-- **ProcessorManufacturer**  Retrieves the name of the processor's manufacturer.
+- **ProcessorManufacturer**  Name of the processor manufacturer.
-- **ProcessorModel**  Retrieves the name of the processor model.
+- **ProcessorModel**  Name of the processor model.
 - **ProcessorPhysicalCores**  Number of physical cores in the processor.
-- **ProcessorUpdateRevision**  Retrieves the processor architecture of the installed operating system.
+- **ProcessorUpdateRevision**  The microcode revision.
 - **ProcessorUpdateStatus**  Enum value that represents the processor microcode load status
-- **SocketCount**  Number of physical CPU sockets of the machine.
+- **SocketCount**  Count of CPU sockets.
-- **SpeculationControl**  If the system has enabled protections needed to validate the speculation control vulnerability.
+- **SpeculationControl**  Indicates whether the system has enabled protections needed to validate the speculation control vulnerability.

 ### Census.Security